Ice age? Winter storm shuts down most of North Texas

 Todd Smith, AISD superintendent, announced on Monday that while the two weather days built into the calendar will now be converted to school days, there are enough minutes built into the calendar that students will not have to make up the additional three days missed during the storm.

-Factors considered in making decisions to close schools include road conditions, current and expected accumulation of snow or ice, sidewalk and parking lot conditions, and weather forecasts, the website says.
+Factors considered in making decisions to close schools include road conditions, current and expected accumulation of snow or ice, sidewalk and parking lot conditions, and weather forecasts, the website states.

 The Azle ISD notifies parents, students and staff via text and email when there are closures or delays.
 The district also posts that information on its website (www.azleisd.net), Facebook (www.facebook.com/AzleISD) and Twitter (@AzleISD) accounts; local television and radio outlets are also notified.